RachitGupta763/Namaste_NodeJs/S2.Episode1. Monolith vs Microservice/Theory1.md

 ### Advantages of Microservice Architecture

-Agility: Promotes agile ways of working with small teams that deploy frequently
+`Agility`: Promotes agile ways of working with small teams that deploy frequently

-Flexible Scaling: Individual services can be scaled independently based on demand
+`Flexible Scaling`: Individual services can be scaled independently based on demand

-Continuous Deployment: Enables frequent and faster release cycles
+`Continuous Deployment`: Enables frequent and faster release cycles

-High Maintainability: Easier to update and maintain the codebase as each service is smaller and focused on a specific functionality
+`High Maintainability`: Easier to update and maintain the codebase as each service is smaller and focused on a specific functionality

-Technology Flexibility: Teams can use different technologies and programming languages for different services
+`Technology Flexibility`: Teams can use different technologies and programming languages for different services

-High Reliability: Changes in one service do not affect the entire application
+`High Reliability`: Changes in one service do not affect the entire application

 ### Disadvantages of Microservice Architecture

-Complexity: Managing a large number of microservices can be complex and requires careful coordination
+`Complexity`: Managing a large number of microservices can be complex and requires careful coordination

-Increased Overhead: Managing communication between services can impact performance
+`Increased Overhead`: Managing communication between services can impact performance

-Deployment Complexity: Requires a robust deployment pipeline and automated tools
+`Deployment Complexity`: Requires a robust deployment pipeline and automated tools

-Debugging Challenges: Debugging can be more complicated as each service has its own set of logs
+`Debugging Challenges`: Debugging can be more complicated as each service has its own set of logs

-Cost: Increased infrastructure and operational costs
+`Cost`: Increased infrastructure and operational costs

 ## Conclusion